SanjivKannaa/SanjivKannaa/README.md

 Welcome to my Digital World..

 DevOps | CyberSec | Linux
-- final-year srudent at NIT Trichy
+- final-year student at NIT Trichy
 - Love to learn new technologies
 <!--
 ## Programming Languages